jkimthu/super-size/README.md

 Yes??! slope_i does not fluctuate with T = 15 min, but yes in T = 60min

+### ss21
+one might think that our collapsed data may result from the fact that we are plotting hyperbolas. this should not be true, so let's confirm that it's really that alpha and tau_o covary to fit our hyperbole.
+- quantify alpha and tau_o for each condition with a scatter of tau_i vs Vb_i
+- for each average tau_o and alpha, plot hyperbola:
+- for example: take one alpha, fix it and use all measured tau_o. should fall off.

 ## Retired code

 1. Figure 6: simulations with varied growth rate function and fixed tau function